 Millennials aren’t the only growing sector of the workforce.
 According to the AARP, Americans are remaining in the workforce longer.
 The US unemployment rate is just over four percent, but among Americans of age 55 and above the rate is only 3.2%.
 If you plan to keep working, you aren’t alone.
 Instead of retiring at age 55, most Americans retire at an average age of 62.

-Yes, there is no federal law that prevents an employer from making you take a drug screen to get a job.
+Yes, companies often drug test new hires.
+There is no federal law that prevents an employer from making you take a drug screen to get a job.
 State laws may vary, but marijuana is still federally illegal, so you can be tested in most states, even where medical or recreational weed is legal.
+If you are thinking about starting a new job, it’s important to know a drug test could be in your near future.
+That said, not all companies test for drugs.

 Can I Get Hired with a Misdemeanor?